Jennie Adamson

 Janet Laurel Adamson (née Johnston; 9 May 1882 – 25 April 1962) was a British Labour Party politician who served as a Member of Parliament (MP) from 1938 to 1946, and as a junior minister in Clement Attlee's post-war Labour government.

-Early life and family
+Early life

-Janet Laurel Johnston was born on 9 May 1882, the daughter of Thomas Johnston of Kirkcudbright.
-She married, in 1902, to William Murdoch Adamson, a Transport and General Workers' Union official who became Labour MP for Cannock.
+Janet Laurel Johnston was born on 9 May 1882, the daughter of Thomas Johnston of Kirkcudbright, a railway porter, and his wife Elizabeth Denton, in a family of six children.
+Her father died young, and her mother became a dressmaker.
+She had a secondary education, worked at dressmaking, and was employed as a teacher, and on factory work.

+After her marriage in 1902, the family had an itinerant period in the North of England and Midlands; her husband sought work, hampered by his activism.
+Jennie Adamson was a suffragist, in Manchester, and joined the Labour Party in 1908.
+In Lincoln, she joined the Board of Guardians and campaigned for child welfare.
+In 1923, with William Adamson's election to parliament, the family moved to London.

 Political career

+Adamson belonged to the Workers' Union in 1912, and was an organiser in the 1913 Black Country strike.
+At the time of the 1926 General Strike she was on the Women's National Strike Committee.

 From 1928 to 1931, Adamson was a member of London County Council for Lambeth North.
 She served on the National Executive Committee of the Labour Party from 1927 to 1947, which she chaired from 1935 to 1936.
+In 1936, she chaired the Labour Party Conference.

 Adamson unsuccessfully contested Dartford at the 1935 general election, when the sitting Conservative MP Frank Clarke held the seat with a significantly reduced majority.

-However, Clarke died in July 1938, and at the resulting by-election in November 1938, Adamson won the seat on a swing of 4.2%.
-With her husband, she became the only husband and wife in the House of Commons.
+Clarke died in July 1938, however, and at the resulting by-election in November 1938, Adamson won the seat on a swing of 4.2%.
+Jennie and William Adamson became the only husband and wife team in the House of Commons.